MQuy/mbrowser/Programming Rust 2nd.md

 ### 10. Enums and Patterns

-- enum is similiar to Haskell's algebraic data types.
+- enum is similar to Haskell's algebraic data types.
 - enum without data is similar to C enum (default and following values).
 You can cast enum to integer, but integer to enum is not allowed.
   ```rust
   enum Status {